scocouso/estructurasciviles/site/content/proyectos/implantación-y-gestión-prelima.md

 +++
-date = "2017-01-04T15:04:10.000Z"
+date = "2019-05-14T00:00:00+02:00"
-description = "Creación sociedad productora de estructuras prefabricadas de hormigón en Perú.
-Gestión de negocio.
-Implantación industrial.
-Implantación industrial.
-Soporte de oficina técnica desde España.
-Puesta en marcha." draft = true image = "/img/proyecto_prelima.jpg" tipo = "estructuras" title = "Implantación y gestión // Prelima"
+description = "Instalaciones de atraque para la flota mejillonera en el Porto de Xufre- Illa de Arousa" draft = true image = "/img/proyecto_prelima.jpg" tipo = "estructuras" title = "PANTALANES // PORTO DO XUFRE"

 +++
 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.